Helsingor, Denmark: Where Quaint meets Modern

 Another new addition to the area around Kronborg Castle, this museum opened in 2013 replacing the old museum located inside the castle.
 The museum exemplifies the trademarks of modern Scandinavian architecture – austere, minimalistic and functional.

 Prohibited from sticking out over ground level so as not to block the view of the castle, the prominent Danish architectural firm, BIG – Bjarke Ingels Group cleverly built the museum around an old concrete dry dock.

-I was fascinated to see the glass and aluminum clad stairs and bridges crisscrossing the top giving it the shape of a sunken ship.
+I was fascinated to see the glass and aluminum-clad stairs and bridges crisscrossing the top giving it the shape of a sunken ship.
 But what was the most awful part for me?
-The fact that the whole space was under renovation and surrounded by scaffolding making it impossible for me to click a picture!
+The fact that the whole space was under renovation and surrounded by scaffolding made it impossible for me to click a picture!